vadim-korsakov/checkoutfinland.github.io/source/index.html.md

 echo "\n";
 ```

-###Polling request

-pandakarhu

 Responds with the current status of the payment, can be used to verify success or failure of a payment when

 request URL: https://rpcapi.checkout.fi/poll

 method = post

 Field values